tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 3.3 Amendments Propose Changes (normative)

 Amendment Tests **propose changes** to data.
 It is up to the consumers of `Data Quality Reports` to choose whether or not to accept those changes, particularly into an authoritative database of record.
 Consumers of `Data Quality Reports` MAY choose to change data based on `Assertions` made by `Amendment` Tests, or consumers of `Data Quality Reports` MAY choose to not change their data based on `Assertions` made by `Amendment` Tests.
 Databases of record SHOULD NOT automatically alter data based on `Assertions` made by `Amendment` Tests without human evaluation of the proposed changes.

+#### 3.3.1 Caution in Proposing Changes (non-normative)

+To maintain the integrity and reliability of the BDQ Framework, we have been careful to avoid proposing `Amendments` in cases where there is significant uncertainty — whether due to ambiguous data, unclear provenance, or unresolved conflicts between sources.
+This principle helps ensure that changes are justifiable and that the risks of introducing erroneous or misleading data through overcorrection are minimized.

 ### 3.4 Test Parameters (normative)